danielmarbach/AzureMessagingOverchoice/EventHubs/README.md

 1. Add the event schema to the registry with `Processor.StorageTemperatureChanged`
 1. Configure launchSettings.json accordingly

+#### Kafka Consumer

+1. Recreate the topicdemo event hubs if you played around with schemas otherwise you run into schema not found problems
+1. Delete the blob storage data and start fresh

 #### Schema registry

 1. Change the event schema to a new version